edsonayllon/definitions-collection/README.md

 designation | Giving an identity.
 A given title or role. mapping | AKA map.
 When an object or structure (such as an array or sequence) is transformed to create a new object/structure via a function.
 Ie: `[1, 2, 3].map(n => n*2) == [2, 4, 6]` inverse mapping | A mapping where the function used to map is an inverse function. inverse function | A function whose inputs and outputs are the outputs and input, respectively, of another function.
-It's the reverse function of an existing function.
-When a function of the inverse function, or the inverse function of a function is taken, the embedded functions becomes an identity function, `f(g(x)) = g(f(x)) = x`. identity function | A function that returns its input.
+When a function of the inverse function, or the inverse function of a function is taken, the embedded functions become an identity function, `f(g(x)) = g(f(x)) = x`. identity function | A function that returns its input.
 Examples: `f(x) = x`, `b = a.map(n -> {print(n); return n;}` isomorphism | Having equal form.
 Two objects are considered equal if we reduce their definition to properties which are equal (ie. two lists of the same length).
 If we map an array to a new array, and can inversly map the new array back to the old array, these two arrays are isomporhic.
 Example: `bs = as.map(a => a*2)` & `as = bs.map(b => b/2)`, or `log exp x = x`, and `exp log x = x`. granularity | Relates to the number of pieces making a whole.
 As the number of components increases, so does the granularity.